Skip to main content

 ghcr.io/mcpjungle/mcpjungle:latest

 For production, deploy a separate managed Postgres cluster and point DATABASE_URL at it rather than running Postgres in the same container.
-See Configure MCPJungle’s database for all database options.
+See Configure Mcpjungle’s database for all database options.

 Graceful shutdown

-MCPJungle handles SIGTERM for graceful shutdown.
+Mcpjungle handles SIGTERM for graceful shutdown.
 It closes all active stateful sessions, flushes telemetry, and stops accepting new connections before exiting.
 Send SIGTERM to stop the server cleanly:

 # For a process running directly